realrussia/train-tickets-gateway-doc/controllers/ReferenceController.rst

 ``/reference/[_methodName_]``

 Provides references for all ID returned in system.
+Some results of this controller can be changed

 .. _carriageClasses: